 There are designated Meeting Points at each of the stations at which we call.
 These are designed to give you a location to wait at for a colleague to meet you where you have prebooked assistance and do not require assistance from another form of transport.

 Help Points are available at most of the stations we serve, with the exception of Stevenage.
 However, this station is staffed 24 hours seven days a week.
-Colleagues on duty at the Help Point will be able to help you with local information, train running details, assistance requests and information related to other operators and stations.
-Help Points can also be used for emergency call.
+Colleagues on duty will be able to help you with local information, train running details, assistance requests and information related to other operators and stations.
+Help Points can also be used for an emergency call.

 All Help Points feature audio frequency induction loops for hearing aid users and feature buttons of different sizes so that they are accessible for vision impaired customers.

 Our website www.lumo.co.uk has been created with all our customers in mind.
 We are following the Web Content Accessibility Guidelines v2.1 and have audited it with a group of users with various accessibility needs.
 We have also applied for Shaw Trust Accreditation.